FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 25th September 2017.md

 Heritage Society in relation to the 2017 National Famine Commemoration.
 It was

-pointed out that this meeting had not taken place.--- **3**
+pointed out that this meeting had not taken place.
+---
+**3**

 The County and City Librarian then outlined the structures established to facilitate